immerjs/immer/readme.md

     }
 )

-// In the mean time, our original state is replaced, as, for example,
+// In the meantime, our original state is replaced, as, for example,
 // some changes were received from the server state = produce(state, draft => {
     draft.name = "Michel"